DomizianoScarcelli/spotify-recommender/slides.md

 <img class="w-full" src="plots/dark/all_songs_frequency_log.png"/>

 <!--
-If we analyze how many times a song appear In a playlist, we notice that most of the songs are unpopular, meaning that 662K songs out of 680K appear in less than 100 playlists.
+If we analyze how many times a song appear In a playlist, we notice that most of the songs are unpopular, meaning that 662K songs out of 680K (more than 97%) appear in less than 100 playlists.
 -->

 ---